 Do I need a minimum lowest gear?

 YES!
-We recommend that you ride with a lowest gear which is a 39 tooth front chain-ring and 27 tooth rear sprocket or greater.
-That is a 25, 26, 27, 28 or a 29.
-I personally spin up hills so like to a 39 front and a 29 rear.
-Compact cranks and tripples are also ideal.
+We recommend that you ride with the lowest gear which is a 39 tooth front chain ring and 27 teeth rear sprocket or greater.
+That is a 27, 28 or a 29.
+Compact cranks are recommended for the area.
 Remember the climbs are long so having a comfortable gear that you can climb in for sustained periods is very important.
-It’s all down to personal choice though so if you’re an elite rider you may find a 21 or a 23 quite appropriate.
+It’s all down to personal choice though so if you’re an elite rider you may find a 27 quite appropriate.

 Is the Bright Boot Camp aimed at elite cyclists?
 Or do keen recreational cyclists come long for a challenge, meet nice people and enjoy some lovely scenery?

 We have a blend of elite cyclists and keen recreational cyclists that attend every camp.
-On the first day we seed the riders and place them in one of three groups that are appropriate for them for the rest of the camp.
+On the first day, we seed the riders and place them in one of three groups that are appropriate for them for the rest of the camp.
 That way they get to ride with riders of the same ability.
 The groups each have different agendas.
-Group 1 generally go flat out where as group 3, come long for a challenge, meet nice people and enjoy some lovely scenery.
-If it all gets too hard then we offer the cafe rides.
+Group 1 goes flat out where group 3, come long for a challenge, meet nice people and enjoy some lovely scenery.
+If it all gets too hard, then we offer shorter rides.
 We even have some of group 1 join us for this ride on the last day.

 Do you have many women attend the camp?

-Yes we do.
-The number of woman that attend the camp varies from camp to camp.
+Yes, we do.
+The number of women that attend the camp varies from camp to camp.
 We generally get quite a few to each camp.